 For more tips: Tips about the use of a fireplace fireback

 A fireback significantly increases the warmth radiated by a fire.
 The size and thickness of the cast iron fireback influence its heat radiation and retention abilities.
 A well-used cast iron fireback can retain warmth long after the fire has died down, facilitating easy rekindling the following day.

 Firebacks can increase a wood-burning fireplace's efficiency from about 10% to 15%.
 While not directly comparable to stoves or inserts, cast iron firebacks enhance a fireplace's radiating heat, providing warmth and ambiance unique to open hearths.
 Do keep in mind that the effect of the radiant heat diminishes as you sit farther from the fireplace.

 Maintaining a fireback's appearance involves regular cleaning with a steel brush and stove polish, though its function remains unaffected without such care.

 How to install a fireback?

-Read more on How to install a fireback in the fireplace.
+Learn more at How to install a fireback in the fireplace.

-All our firebacks can be ordered online and can be seen by appointment in Amerongen, Netherlands
+All our firebacks can be ordered online and are available for viewing by appointment in Amerongen, Netherlands.